heli-20/Single_Packet_Authorization/README.md

 Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for more details.